The pandemic claims an iconic bookshop as Full Circle Bookstore in Delhi’s Khan Market closes

 The ground floor was dedicated to Indian fiction and non-fiction, and international titles from all over the world.
 There was a special section for mind-body spirit books, famous for its Shambhala titles, which were difficult to source in those days.

 As a value addition we started offering leather-binding services as well.
 I remember how the famous author Gurcharan Das would walk into our store with cartons of books from his private library to have them leather bound.
 Because of the rich and varied selection of books at Full Circle, individual customers and schools started approaching us to set up full-fledged libraries for them.
-This is something we continue to do today, as we find the designing of such bespoke libraries to be an interesting ancillary feature to book selling
+This is something we continue to do today, as we find the designing of such bespoke libraries to be an interesting ancillary feature to book-selling.

 The signature creaky wooden staircase led us to the first floor, which had a very unique music collection with a special focus on the genres of Indian classical music and jazz.
 In the centre of this floor was a boutique section for gifts such as handrolled beeswax candles, brass bookmarks, all-natural boxes made of clove and other spices, and a large range of incense sticks brought in from Auroville in Tamil Nadu.